 Which items in our lists are your favorites?
 Did we miss something?
 Did something that once existed here get wiped away without a trace?
 We welcome respectful debate and discussion, so please let us know in the comments!

-To celebrate the last 25 years in comics, we're looking back at the greatest comic book artists from the last quarter-century.
-Before anyone cries outrage on why George Perez or Walt Simonson are not on this list, despite continuing to produce amazing work, please remember that we're just talking about seminal works from the last 25 years, and the legendary works we are highlighting only go back to 1992.
+To celebrate the last 25 years in comics, we're looking back at the greatest comic book artists from the last quarter century.
+Before anyone cries outrage at why George Perez and Walt Simonson are not on this list, despite continuing to produce amazing work, please remember that we're just talking about seminal works from the last 25 years.

 We based our criteria on a balance of unique creativity, distinct or influential style, longevity, and impact, as opposed to quantity or how big the profile was of said project(s).
 Their interior artwork had to be their biggest contribution (even though their cover art may be depicted below or be fondly celebrated) during this era, and it must inspire, evoke emotion, and/or transport the reader to a far-off vivid world and keep the reader dreaming when they close the book.
 Now, without further ado ...

 Notable works: Madman, Red Rocket, The Atomics, Sandman, X-Force/X-Statix, Silver Surfer, Wednesday Comics, iZOMBIE, Fantastic Four, Batman ’66

 Allred’s pop style is clean and slick, that feels like Jack Kirby smoothed around the edges, mixed with Steve Rude and the inking of Charles Burns or Kevin Nowlan.
 The best way to describe Allred’s art is that it’s playful and fun.